AnalyticsDojo/rpi-analyticsdojo-com/content/mgmt6560/schedule/final.md

 #### Part 2
-The second part will be given in class.
+The second part will be given in class 12-18 at 6:00 PM.
 Like the midterm, some will be multiple choice questions.
 There are likely also to be some sure answer and maybe even a short essay.
 You might want to also know the steps of the CRISP process for data analysis.